 Punitive damages may be awarded in addition to an award of economic and non-economic damages.

-Under California Civil Code Section 3294, a plaintiff is entitled to pursue punitive damages when it is proven by “clear and convincing” evidence that the defendant’s actions were oppressive, fraudulent, or committed with malice.
-“Oppressive conduct” is defined as an action that subjects a person to cruel and unjust hardship in conscious disregard of their rights.Punitive Damages Can Be Pursued in Deadly Car Accidents
+Under California Civil Code Section 3294, a plaintiff is entitled to pursue punitive damages when proven by “clear and convincing” evidence that the defendant’s actions were oppressive, fraudulent, or committed with malice.
+“Oppressive conduct” is defined as an action that subjects a person to cruel and unjust hardship in conscious disregarding their rights.Punitive Damages Can Be Pursued in Deadly Car Accidents

 In the context of a wrongful death case, a car accident where the at-fault driver was operating their vehicle under the influence of alcohol or drugs at the time of the fatal collision may be sufficient to meet the threshold to pursue punitive damages.Take Action Now – Statute of Limitations

-I'm Ed Smith a South Sacramento wrongful death lawyer.
-If you have lost a loved one to wrongful death in the South Sacramento area, call me at (916) 921-6400 or (800) 404-5400 for compassionate, free, and friendly legal advice on how we can help your family through this difficult time.
+If you have lost a loved one to wrongful death in the South Sacramento area, call our injury lawyers at (916) 921-6400 or (800) 404-5400 for compassionate, free, and friendly legal advice on how we can help your family through this difficult time.

 :sb bw [CS 1082]